newsdev/readme_templates/rails.md

 ## Support

-*Instructions on how to get help with this gem or report problems.
+*Instructions on how to get help with this project or report problems.
 Are Github issues a good mechanism?*

-*Also outline future maintenance/development plans for this gem.*
+*Also outline future maintenance/development plans for this project.*

-## Installation
+## Development Instructions

+### Setup

+*How to download and run the app.
+For example:*

+Check out the repo and cd into the local directory.

+    git clone git@github.com:newsdev/rails_project.git
+    cd rails_project

+Install the gems:

+    bundle install

+Run the Rails server:

+    rails s

+Project will be available at http://localhost.nytimes.com:3000/.

+(For information on setting up your localhost to use the nytimes.com domain, click [here](snippets/hosts.md).)

 ### Standard